• Skip to primary navigation

 Instructions

-• Preheat the Blackstone to a medium heat.
+• Preheat Blackstone griddle to medium heat.
 You want it hot enough to sizzle but not too hot to burn the pork chop.

 • Start by seasoning both sides of your pork chops with the pork seasoning, about ½ – ¾ of a teaspoon per pork chop.